 Veterans Cash Lottery ticket is an Illinois Lottery's specialty ticket supporting Illinois veterans.
 The promotion and sales of this specialty ticket begins in December each year.
 All net proceeds from the sales of Veterans Cash Lottery tickets are deposited into the Illinois Veterans Assistance Fund, an interest-bearing account in the State Treasury.
 Through the Veterans Cash Committee, the IDVA awards grants to public and not-for-profit organizations that apply for funding to address veterans' needs in the areas of post-traumatic stress, homelessness, health insurance costs, long-term care, disability benefits, and employment and training.
-Since February 2006, the Grant Committee has authorized nearly 300 grants totaling \$13 million.
-In FY 2017, the committee awarded 20 grants totaling \$893,449.
+Since February 2006, the Grant Committee has authorized over 330 grants totaling \$14.8 million.
+In FY 2018, the committee awarded 16 grants totaling \$630,075.

 The Veterans Cash Grant program has set high standards to meet statutory, reporting, and compliance standards.
 The result is a more defined, accurate, and transparent granting process.
 The application, grant agreement, and Quarterly/Final Reports provide for an increased grantee organizational structure of information and accountability through the life cycle of the grant.
-Veterans Cash Grant information was the first grant uploaded in data.illinois.gov and is updated quarterly to increase transparency of the programs to the public.

 The Grant Committee consists of three (3) voting members who meet quarterly to review the grant requests.
 They evaluate those grant applications against a rubric, make selections, and then forward the selections to the IDVA Director for approval.
-The voting members of the Grant Committee for FY 2017 were: Edgar Delgado (a Veteran-at Large), Greg Curran (IVAC), and Dr. Jean Douglas (Oak Park Vet Center) as Chairperson.
+The voting members of the Grant Committee for FY 2018 were: Edgar Delgado (a Veteran-at Large), Greg Curran (IVAC), and Dr. Jean Douglas (Oak Park Vet Center) as Chairperson.